single-cell-data/SOMA/rfcs/profiler.md

 ### Custom Profiler API

-We studied a good number of python profilers including [cProfile](https://docs.python.org/3/library/profile.html), [line_profiler](https://pypi.org/project/line-profiler/), [tracemalloc](https://docs.python.org/3/library/tracemalloc.html), etc. While each of these profilers provides great information, the format and output of them is different and supporting them for languages across different systems can be challenging.
+We studied a good number of Python profilers including [cProfile](https://docs.python.org/3/library/profile.html), [line_profiler](https://pypi.org/project/line-profiler/), [tracemalloc](https://docs.python.org/3/library/tracemalloc.html), etc. While each of these profilers provides great information, the format and output of them is different and supporting them for languages across different systems can be challenging.
 Instead, we decided to have custom profilers that use a consistent format for their outputs.
 This provides a common and useful interface into the generic profiler.

 We decided to use [flamegraph](https://github.com/brendangregg/FlameGraph) as this common interface.
-The **_framegraphs_** are a very popular interactive way of tracking performance metrics across software components.
-Therefore, the generic profiler will be given a set of custom profilers (and their arguments) to run and simply expect each profiler to generate a new **_flamegraph_** of the program software stack in a particular location and it adds the generated files to the Database as well.
-Given the overhead of tracebased profilers, custom profilers are always going to be optional.
+The **_flamegraphs_** are a very popular interactive way of tracking performance metrics across software components.
+Therefore, the generic profiler will be given a set of custom profilers (and their arguments) to run and simply expect each profiler to generate a new **_flamegraph_** of the program software stack in a particular location and it adds the generated files to the database as well.
+Given the overhead of trace-based profilers, custom profilers are always going to be optional.
 For example upon detecting a regression in the generic profiler DB, we can rerun the application with the custom profiler to get the **_flamegraphs_** of the application.
 For R, we can use [xProf](https://github.com/atheriel/xrprof) and for python, we can use [pyFlame](https://uwekorn.com/2018/10/05/pyflame.html) for this purpose.

 ![alt_text](images/flamegraph.png "image_tooltip")